qooxdoo/qooxdoo/docs/mobile/getting_started.md

 Now it is your turn.
 Just open `source/class/helloworld/Application.js` and enhance your cross-platform mobile application.

-If you need a more detailed tutorial, please have a look at our mobiletweets
+If you need a more detailed tutorial, please have a look at our mobile tweets
 tutorial:

 [Mobile Tweets Client Tutorial](tutorial.md)